swbenson11/RPE-Calculator/README.md

 ### Goals of project

 - Working RPE calculator
-- Demonstrate that I can infact do "code"
+- Demonstrate that I can in fact do "code"
 - Learn Redux
 - Experiment with functional programming in the calculation